Loading this page.

 Open this when you want to pressure-test the topic instead of browsing for orientation.

-Economy overlaps heavily with resources, factions, and world-level circulation.
+Economy overlaps heavily with resources, factions, world-level circulation, and the branch-level flow operating surface.

 Return to world resources when the economy lacks an extraction and storage substrate.